Updated May 2, 2023

 - Management by work simplification

 A manager can use whichever management style he finds suitable to resolve a particular problem.
 But on the whole, he should focus on the profit and success of the organization; along with increasing the performance and work satisfaction of his employees.
 The perfect use of the combination of positive and advantageous aspects of all the management styles can lead to profit, success, and efficient management in an organization.

-While choosing a management style the manager or leader should keep in mind the goals, objectives, value, and culture of the organization.
-It has been found that leaders who have used, people oriented, goal oriented and task oriented management styles have been more successful in developing motivation, commitment, loyalty, profit and efficiency in the organization.
+While choosing a management style the manager or leader should keep in mind the goals, objectives, values, and culture of the organization.
+It has been found that leaders who have used, people-oriented, goal-oriented and task-oriented management styles have been more successful in developing motivation, commitment, loyalty, profit, and efficiency in the organization.
 One should remember that management styles can succeed only when efficient managers or leaders handle them.
 They have proper knowledge about these styles and have the capability and enough experience to make them work so that the organization flourishes in a positive way.